-Digital India has become a way of life: PM Modi at Bengaluru Tech Summit 2020
+Pandemic a 'bend' in the path, not the end: PM Modi at Bengaluru Tech Summit 2020

-Bengaluru, Nov 19: Prime Minister Narendra Modi on Thursday inaugurated Karnataka's flagship annual technology event - Bengaluru Tech Summit 2020 (BTS2020) via video-conferencing.
-The event will deliberate on the key challenges emerging in the post-pandemic world.
+Bengaluru, Nov 19: Prime Minister Narendra Modi on Thursday inaugurated Bengaluru Tech Summit 2020 and said that his government launched digital India 5 years back, which he said is no longer being seen any normal government initiative, but is now a way of life for poor and marginalised.

+The prime minister said that using technology on such a large scale has helped the govt use the power of data analytics to ensure better service delivery and efficiency.
+He added that the covid 19 pandemic was a bend in the path, not the end.

 Addressing the gathering, the prime minister said that "Today, I am glad to say that Digital India is no longer being seen as any regular Government initiative.
 Digital India has become a way of life.
 Particularly, for the poor, marginalised and for those in Government."